progmaticltd/homebox/docs/development.md

 development, and restoring the bashrc to its default state.
 You probably want to run this script before putting your server in production.

-## Tests / Diagnostic playbook.
+## Tests / Diagnostic playbooks.

-There is also a test playbook 'tests.yml'.
-This playbook runs a list of system and integration tests on your server.
-This is useful for diagnostic purposes, and also during the development phase, to be sure nothing is broken.
+There is also a tests folder that contains test playbooks.
+These playbooks are running a list of system and integration tests on your development server.
+This is useful for diagnostic purposes and also during the development phase, to be sure nothing is broken before committing anything.

-It does not replace a full test suite in a pre-production environment, but has been enough so far to catch common mistakes made in scripts.
+It does not replace a full test suite in a pre-production environment, but has been enough so far to catch common mistakes made in the scripts.

 The following roles are run: